 Read more about the proposed project below under Project Documents.

-The project is sponsored by the Farmers Irrigation District, with funding and technical support from the USDA Natural Resources Conservation Service and Farmers Conservation Alliance.
+The project is sponsored by the Farmers Irrigation District, with funding and technical support from the USDA Natural Resources Conservation Service in Oregon.

 Public Scoping Meeting June 16, 2021

 Members of the public were invited to provide input to help guide planning efforts during a virtual scoping meeting on June 16, 2021 from 6 p.m. to 7 p.m.
 Due to COVID-19 public event restrictions, the meeting was held virtually using Zoom.
 Participants had an opportunity to learn more about the proposed irrigation improvements and submit their comments, ideas, and concerns.
 A recording of the meeting is available here.

 Public scoping comments may be submitted from June 1, 2021 through July 15, 2021.

 Comments may be submitted via the following ways:

 2) Online at this form

 3) By phone at (541) 716-6085